Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

     func init --worker-runtime dotnet-isolated
     ```

-3. Enable SQL bindings isolated worker on the function app.
+3. Enable SQL bindings isolated worker on the function project.
 More information can be found in the [Guide for running C# Azure Functions in an isolated worker process](https://learn.microsoft.com/azure/azure-functions/dotnet-isolated-process-guide).

     Add the SQL binding worker extension package to the project.